"Microbes can do anything they want, wherever

 On land, most of the decomposition (also called "mineralization") of dead organic matter occurs at the soil surface, and the rate of decomposition is a function of moisture and temperature (too little or too much of either reduces the rate of decomposition).
 Fungi are important in terrestrial systems, but not in aquatic.
 They are present even before the leaves and twigs enter the soil and so decomposition starts in the living or senescent plant material.
 Fungi are the most important decomposers of structural plant compounds (cellulose and lignin – but note that lignin is not broken down when oxygen is absent).
 The fungi invade the organic matter in soils first and are then followed by bacteria.

 In water, the decomposition of organic matter is mostly oxic in streams and in the ocean and anoxic in the bottoms of lakes or in swamps.
 As shown in the table above, oxic decomposition proceeds faster (produces higher energy yields for the bacteria) than decomposition in environments where there is no oxygen.
 In the open ocean, the water is so deep (average 3900 m) and contains so much oxygen, that most of the algal-formed organic matter at the surface decomposes aerobically before it reaches the bottom.
 For example, only 2% of the primary productivity in the upper ocean sinks to a depth of 3500 m.
 Most of the world is ocean, and most of the ocean is deep, so most of the aquatic decomposition must be aerobic.
-But in shallow waters, coastal oceans, lakes and estuaries, 25-60% of the organic matter produced may settle out of the upper waters rapidly and be decomposed anaerobically.
+But in shallow waters, coastal oceans, lakes and estuaries, 25-60% of the organic matter produced may settle out of the upper waters rapidly and be decomposed anaerobically (without oxygen).

 (3) Fix nitrogen from the Atmosphere into a Useable Form.

 Another difficulty for the bacteria is that one of the enzymes necessary for nitrogen fixation is destroyed by oxygen (which is necessary for efficient ATP formation).
 One solution to this problem is to form symbiotic relationships with other organisms that can provide carbohydrates; these include diatoms, the fungi of certain lichens, shipworms, termites, and certain plants especially in nodules of the roots.
+These symbiotic relationships are often inside nodules surrounded by thick tissues, which limit the diffusion of oxygen and keep the bacterial enzymes from being inactivated by oxygen.

 (4) Allow Herbivores to Consume Poor Quality Food.